Andrew-code2020/ms3onlinecookbook/README.md

 ###### User Story 3 (Creating Recipes - Flash message please send recipe image suggestion to email address)

 I am registered and logged in at Temple Lean Recipes.
-I have found a recipe that I wish to to the community.
+I have use a recipe that I wish to add to the community.
 I select the category (Breakfast, Lunch, Dinner or Snacks) I click the add recipe button and enter the form details siting Breakfast as my recipe category.
 When I click the add recipe button I see a flash message stating "Recipe added to Temple Lean Recipes Successful!".
 I am redirected to my profile where I click on Breakfast and scroll down to see my recipe and the information I put input on the form earlier.
 I spot and error so click edit recipe.
 I notice that I can edit this recipe but not any other recipes.
 I make my edits hit update and then review my updates as before on the breakfast page.

 ###### User Story 4 (Log out)